 Pairing Drinks with Julian Pie (The Right Way)

 - Cherry Bomb cider + a slice of cherry pie at Mom's Pie House.
-This cherry-on-cherry pairing is a local favorite.
+This cherry-on-cherry pairing is a tart, fruit-heavy local favorite.

-- Apple Pie Ale + warm apple pie.
-The cinnamon notes in the ale mirror the spices in the filling perfectly.
+- Silk & Honey Wheat Ale + warm apple pie.
+The beer's local honey notes naturally complement the cinnamon and fruit in the pie filling perfectly.

-- Black Mountain Porter + Dutch apple.
-The porter's chocolate undertones against the crumble topping is genuinely good.
+- Weasel Brown Ale + Dutch apple.
+The brown ale's rich chocolate and malt undertones against the buttery crumble topping is genuinely good.

 Neither the cidery nor the brewery will explicitly tell you to do this, so consider it insider information.